 Mr. Mooney described the Plan update process approved in the Commission's 44403 Order and the contents of Plan Update-7.
 He stated that the Plan update process is important because information is continually gathered around asset condition and updated risk analysis data.
-Additionally, configuration of NIPSCO's system, load growth, deliverability to critical customers, and other system events will serve to modify the consequence of failure driver in NIPSCO's aging infrastructure risk model.
-He said as NIPSCO's customer demands evolve, both from a location and utilization perspective, system deliverability requirements must evolve with them.
+Additionally, configuration of NIPSCO's system, load growth, deliverability to critical customers and other system events will serve to modify the consequence of failure driver in NIPSCO's aging infrastructure risk model.
+As NIPSCO's customer demands evolve, both from a location and utilization perspective, system deliverability requirements must evolve with them.

-Mr. Mooney testified as of June 30, 2017, the total gross direct capital expenditures associated with NIPSCO's designated eligible improvements is \$289,220,976; the total indirect capital expenditures is \$35,660,497; and the total AFUDC for capital expenditures is \$7,745,284.
-And, as of June 30, 2017, the total gross capital expenditures associated with NIPSCO's designated eligible improvements is \$332,626,757.
+Mr. Mooney testified as of June 30, 2017, the total gross direct capital expenditures associated with NIPSCO's designated eligible improvements is \$289,220,976 [Attachment 1-A, Attachment 1, Schedule 1 (Page 4, Lines 1-3, Column D)]; the total indirect capital expenditures is \$35,660,947 [Attachment 1-A, Attachment 1, Schedule 1 (Page 4, Line 4, Column D)]; and the total AFUDC for capital expenditures is \$7,745,284 [Attachment 1-A, Attachment 1, Schedule 1 (Page 4, Line 5, Column D)].
+And, as of June 30, 2017, the total gross capital expenditures associated with NIPSCO's designated eligible improvements is \$332,626,757 [Attachment 1-A, Attachment 1, Schedule 1 (Page 4, Line 6, Column D)].

-Mr. Mooney stated that there are differences in the transmission and distribution subtotals when comparing project category to FERC account.
-He explained that some projects, such as inspect and mitigate projects, incur charges that are booked to both distribution and transmission

-FERC accounts.
-However, because a majority of project costs related to specific projects are charged to either distribution or transmission FERC accounts, the project is classified into either a transmission or distribution project category on Plan Update-7 and related schedules.
+Mr. Mooney stated that there are differences in the transmission and distribution subtotals when comparing Project Category to FERC account.
+He explained that some projects, such as inspect and mitigate projects, incur charges that are booked to both distribution and transmission FERC accounts.
+However because a majority of project costs related to specific projects are charged to either distribution or transmission FERC accounts, the project is classified into either a transmission or distribution project category on Plan Update-7 and related schedules.

 Mr. Mooney testified Plan Update-7 reflects current cost estimates for the completion of the projects in the 7-Year Gas Plan.
-The result is an overall increase in direct capital costs of \$4,173,375, or about 0.6% across the remainder of the Plan.
-When indirect capital costs and AFUDC projections are incorporated, the overall projected Plan cost increase is \$4,898,995, or about 0.6%.
+The result is an overall increase in direct capital costs of \$4,173,375 or about 0.6 percent across the remainder of the 7-Year Gas Plan.
+When indirect capital costs and AFUDC projections are incorporated, the overall projected 7-Year Gas Plan cost increase is \$4,898,995 or about 0.6 percent.